 Tanzania is home to hundreds of different tribes, a magnificent coastline, and part of the Serengeti with one of the largest wildlife migrations in the world.
 Along with the bucket list experience of a safari, Mount Kilimanjaro, the Ngorongoro Crater, and Zanzibar are other major draws that bring visitors to Tanzania.

 Many volunteer opportunities exist that enable workers to truly immerse themselves in the incredible array of cultures to be found here.
-You can spend a week in a village, staying with a local family and completing projects such as building classrooms or dormitories; or opt for programs that empower females or work with communities on wildlife conservation.
+You can spend a week in a village, staying with a local family and completing projects such as building classrooms or dormitories; or opt for programs focused on young women empowerment or work with communities to encourage wildlife conservation.

 Volunteer organizations typically run programs for education, healthcare, and childcare in communities throughout Guatemala.
 Volunteers could spend time in a gorgeous colonial town such as Antigua, or more remote regions where they can explore amazing sites such as the Mayan ruins of Tikal in their free time.